FreeProving/free-compiler/CONTRIBUTING.md

     If your branch has diverged far from the master branch, they may ask you to pull in the master branch and resolve potential merge conflicts.
     If they do not have any comments, they merge the pull request.

-    Upon merging the pull request the CI pipeline runs again, however this time the checks are performed against the master branch.
+    After merging the pull request, the CI pipeline runs again.
+    However this time the checks are performed against the master branch.
     It is not your responsibility anymore to make all checks pass in this final run of the CI pipeline.
     The maintainers are expected to take immediate action if the CI pipeline fails on the master branch.
     As a last resort, they may decide to revert the previously merged pull request.